 1 ) What information are you going to be interested in?

-2 ) What is the intrinsic value of that information?
+2 ) What is the value of the information?

-3 ) How do we determine the integrity of that information?
+3 ) How do we determine if we trust the information?

 It’s natural to be curious, but as with all characteristics it’s likely we each possess differing amounts.
 Curious people are able to parse experience and recognise the reality behind the 'reality' of what’s truly going.
 They are able to ask great questions, and are willing to trade them in for better ones when they’re not satisfied with the answers they get.

 The community we plan on growing wouldn’t be possible if people weren't curious, so we hope that you will be willing to embrace uncertainty, and bold enough to come on board as we fearlessly make up the rules as we go along - and then stick with us until we eventually get it right.